A post from the blog of Mark Ferrell on DJ pricing

 From my perspective, I prepared as much for a wedding reception as I did for a corporate party as I did for a birthday party.
 To me, the value was the same.
 I prepared my whole life for each party.

-And it is a matter of perspective – I charged the same amount regardless of the type of event, so I only worked events where I was paid my price, whether it was a birthday party or wedding.
+And it is a matter of perspective–I charged the same amount regardless of the event, so I only worked events where I was paid my price, whether it was a birthday party or wedding.

 The people who hired me wanted me to be their DJ.
 And because they wanted me, they paid my price.
 People will afford those things that they really want, even if they have to use credit.